Emmanuel T. Santos

+Santos died on June 1, 2020, at the age of 82.

 Private sector

-Santos has been the chairman and chief executive officer of IBC-13 Broadcasting Company, and vice president and member of the board of directors of the Manufacturer's Bank.
-He is the founding president, chairman, and chief executive officer of the International Academy of Management and Economics, a business school in Makati; and the International University Foundation Montessori Learning Center, Inc., a basic education provider, located in Meycauayan, Bulacan; and International Montessori School in Sta.
-Rosa City, Laguna and Marikina.
-Chairman's profile, International Academy of Management and Economics (I/AME).
-He is now Chairman Emeritus of IAME.
-Santos is founding chairman and president of the Euro-American-Philippine Credit Corporation.
+Santos has been the chairman and chief executive officer of Intercontinental Broadcasting Company (IBC), and vice president and member of the board of directors of the Manufacturer's Bank.
+He was the founding president, chairman, and chief executive officer of the International Academy of Management and Economics, a business school in Makati; and the International University Foundation Montessori Learning Center, Inc., a basic education provider, located in Meycauayan, Bulacan; and International Montessori School in Santa Rosa, Laguna and Marikina.
+He also became the Chairman Emeritus of International Academy of Management and Economics (I/AME) and the founding chairman and president of the Euro-American-Philippine Credit Corporation.

 He was co-founder of the Chamber of Philippine Department Stores which he advised to launch the Mother's Day in May and Father's Day in June of every year, following American practice.
 These days are now popularly observed in the Philippines.

-He is chairman-CEO of the IAME Institute of Strategic and International Studies which co-publishes the IAME Journal of Management, Law and Economics.
+He was the chairman-CEO of the IAME Institute of Strategic and International Studies which co-publishes the IAME Journal of Management, Law and Economics.

-He is the president emeritus of the Philippine Council of Management (Philcoman), the oldest management association of the Philippines and president emeritus of Philippine Association of Voluntary Arbitrators (NCR).
+He was the president emeritus of the Philippine Council of Management (Philcoman), the oldest management association of the Philippines and president emeritus of Philippine Association of Voluntary Arbitrators (NCR).

-He was the producer-host, Public Policy Forum, ANC – ABS—CBN News Channel, First Season: July 17 to October 2, 2005.
-He was producer-host of "U-TV" - The First Open University on Television in the field of Management aired over RPN-Channel 9 in mid-1990s.
+He was the producer-host of Public Policy Forum, which aired its first season on ANC in 2005.
+He was also the producer-host of U-TV, the first open university on television in the field of Management aired over RPN in the mid-1990s.